VatsaDev/nanoChatGPT/updates.md

 User: :)
 ```

-25-8-23: Fixed the way token preparation is done, setting it up in chunks instead, and we also pull the dataset off huggingface now, overall making the process a minute and a half faster
+25-8-23: Fixed the way token preparation is done, setting it up in chunks instead, and we also pull the dataset off huggingface now, overall making the process a minute and a half faster.
+The validation error was coming from a huge difference between train and val datasets, which has now been fixed by making val files similar to train files, val loss down to 2.70